cstone157/cstone157_home_lab/dev/Notes.md

         - For simplicity, the cert-manager Helm charts are published to the same OCI registry as the cert-manager container images, at quay.io/jetstack
         - <code>$ helm install cert-manager oci://quay.io/jetstack/charts/cert-manager --version v1.18.2 --namespace cert-manager --create-namespace --set crds.enabled=true</code>

-- Test cert-manager / use it to setup an ingress controller
+- Test cert-manager for self-signed certificate / use it to setup an ingress controller (Example)
     - Create the namespace:
         - <code>$ kubectl create namespace test</code>
     - Create the issuer: